jiashenyue/soil-moisture-analysis-tech-notes/02-TIMESAT-data-prep.md

 ![img](https://github.com/jiashenyue/soil-moisture-analysis-tech-notes/blob/main/pics/020-tech-note.png)

-- For some reason, the above command still produced a `txt` file encoded with **UTF-8 BOM**, this will cause trouble in the next step
+- For some reason, the above command still produced a `txt` file encoded with **UTF-8 with BOM**, this will cause trouble in the next step
 - Save this file to a new file and change the encoding type to **UTF-8**

 ![img](https://github.com/jiashenyue/soil-moisture-analysis-tech-notes/blob/main/pics/056-tech-note.png)